 Since recent years, it has also become a platform to showcase China’s innovative digital technologies.
 In 2015 the show first featured the exchange of virtual hongbao, red envelopes with money, which WeChat users could obtain while shaking their phones during specific moments in the show.
 Such marketing strategies have drawn in much younger viewer audiences than before.
 In 2021, the Gala explicitly presented itself as a “tech innovation event” by using 8K ultra high-tech definition video and AI+VR studio technologies and super high definition cloud communication technology to coordinate performances on stage.

+This is the 8th time for What’s on Weibo to do a liveblog of the Spring Festival Gala.
 If you want to know more about the previous editions, we also live-blogged

 – 2021: The Chunwan Liveblog: Watching the 2021 CMG Spring Festival Gala

 – 2020: CCTV New Year’s Gala 2020